EliaKr/Img2GPX/README.md

 ## Running

-Run using the command: `img2gpx.py -d "~/directory" -f "filename"` If no directory is specified, then the directory where the `img2gpx.py` file is will be used.
+Run using the command: `img2gpx.py -d "~/directory" -f "filename"`.
+If no directory is specified, then the directory where the `img2gpx.py` file is will be used.
 If no filename is specified then the current date and time will be used.

 ## TODO